Two spirits are distinguishable in the Bible. First, there’s God’s Holy Spirit. Second, the spirit God formed in humans.

 Two spirits are present in the Bible narrative.
 It behooves us to understand their differences and their relationship.
 Especially since in both the Old and New Testaments, they use the same Biblical Hebrew (ruach) and Greek (pneuma) words.

-In Genesis 1.2 it says the Spirit (ruach) of God moved upon the face of the waters.
-This is the first time the Spirit is mentioned in the Bible and it is certainly God’s Holy Spirit.
-A little later on in Genesis 6.7 there is a clear verse saying … God will bring a flood to destroy all flesh wherein is the breath (ruach) of life.
-This is evidently the second spirit which animates living beings.
+In Genesis 1:2, it says the Spirit (ruach) of God moved upon the face of the waters; this is the first time the Bible mentions the Spirit, and it is undoubtedly God’s Holy Spirit.
+A little later on in Genesis 6:7, there is an explicit verse saying, God will bring a flood to destroy all flesh wherein is the breath (ruach) of life.
+It is the second spirit that animates living beings.

 The second Spirit, God’s Spirit, is NOT for general distribution.
-It is endowed on certain circumstances only to humans who have a relationship with God.
+It is endowed only to humans who have a relationship with God, in certain circumstances.
 The Explanation will expound this, but not now.

 These two spirits and two groups of people (1.
 With the spirit in humans.
 2 With the spirit in humans AND God’s Spirit) are distinct groups referred to in the Bible.

 14 For as many as are led by the Spirit of God, they are the sons of God.

 15 For you have not received the spirit of bondage again to fear; but you have received the Spirit of adoption, whereby we cry, Abba, Father.

 16 The Spirit itself bears witness with our spirit, that we are the children of God: